happystep/happystep/README.md

 ### Hi there 👋

-👨‍💻  I'm a Software Engineer mostly interested in data driven applications.
+👨‍💻  I'm a Data Engineer mostly interested in big data driven applications.

 👨‍🎓  Strong research professional with a Master of Science (M.S.) focused in Computer Science from Kansas State University.